BasLinders/prox/README.md

 **Process mining documentation**

 - The Process Model is your ideal customer journey map.
-The perfect, most efficient path you want users to take to convert (e.g., Homepage → Product Page → Add to Cart → Checkout → Purchase).
+The most efficient path you want users to take to convert (e.g., Homepage → Product Page → Add to Cart → Checkout → Purchase).
 - The Event Log is the messy, real-world data of what all your users actually did.

 Metrics